davidbwaikato/smokeandmirrors-gce-socketio/02-NodeJS-WebServer.md

   * __Save__

-## Hello World Web Server with NodeJS (Part II)
+## Hello World Web-Server with NodeJS (Part II)

-  We're now ready to connect to the NodeJS-based Express web server.
+  We're now ready to connect to the NodeJS-based Express web-server.

   Back in the terminal for the VM enter:
 ```